alcinnz/Project-Scavange/TWINKL.md

 This layer would help support Federated SPARQL (which'll be particularly efficient when combining TWINKL triplestores.

 ### Level 9 - Web Worker Interface
 Message me some SPARQL syntax (optionally specifying variables in a seperate object alongside), and I will message back each result finishing with one labelled "LAST".
 Message me while a query is in place and I'll message back an error.

 Putting this in a Worker both makes it easier for me to lazily load in plugins & parsers (and makes for a nice import call), and it avoids blocking the website's UI thread.
 Also it makes including the module as simple as construcing a Web Worker.

+## Additional features
+Some SPARQL features not listed here and not inherently solved by the above algorithm are:

+* FILTER EXISTS - incorporated into the pattern matching, with variables being scoped using renaming/projection.
+* FILTER NOT EXISTS - runs the pattern matcher and skips result if that provides one.
+Incorporated into the pipeline.
+* MINUS - Evaluates RHS and skips results based on it's solution.
+Incorporated into the pipeline.
+* inline data - Evaluated using in-memory indexes.
+* OWL - Rewrites predicate paths.
+* Subqueries - evaluated bottom-up as in the spec, but shared variables may pierce subqueries to be more constraining.
+* Querying multiple graphs - trivial if they're all TWINKL or plain files, otherwise like bottom-up.

+### Paths

+* simple 1-length paths are supported natively.
+* `^` inverted paths are lowered.
+* `/` paths are lowered using hidden variables.
+* nontrivial `|` paths are lowered to a union.
+* `*` & `+` paths are evaluated using special index branches (it's faster to generate them with inserts than it is to generate on-demand) and trivial `|` paths.
+* `?` implemented using same logic as trivial `|` paths.
+* `!` lowers to FILTER NOT EXISTS.